RohitSoni906068/CGenesis/README.md

 ## 🎯 About This Repository

-Welcome to **CGenesis** - your comprehensive guide to mastering one of the most fundamental programming languages! 🎓
+Welcome to **CGenesis**—your comprehensive guide to mastering one of the most fundamental programming languages! 🎓

 This repository documents a comprehensive learning journey from foundational concepts to advanced C programming techniques.
 It's designed to be your companion as you build a solid foundation in: